The Journey of a Chef: Inspiration from La Maison Tokyo

 6. Hamamoto ☆

-At Hamamoto, Chef Kazuhiro Hamamoto, a Kyoto native with over 20 years of experience, offers a refined sushi-kappo experience in his 12-seat restaurant.
-Known for sourcing the finest ingredients, his menu features exquisite nigiri and memorable starters like spiny lobster with uni.
-With only one seating for lunch and dinner at the elegant counter, reservations require patience.
-Each dish reflects Chef Kazu’s vision of harmony and connection, showcasing seasonal produce at its peak.
+At Hamamoto, Chef Kazuhiro Hamamoto, a native of Kyoto with over 20 years of experience, offers a refined sushi-kappo experience in his 12-seat restaurant.
+Known for sourcing the finest ingredients, his menu features exquisite nigiri and memorable starters, such as spiny lobster with uni.
+With only one seating for lunch and dinner at the elegant counter, reservations require a bit of patience.
+Each dish reflects Chef Kazu’s vision of harmony and connection, showcasing seasonal produce at its peak of freshness.
 Enjoy an unforgettable meal that transports you to Japan, where every detail is crafted to provide comfort and care.

 Address: 58 Tras St, Singapore 078997